 How long are your trips?

-Planning an adventurous trip?
-Check out my complete list for my Everest Base Camp Packing List.
+⇒ Planning an adventurous trip?
+Check out my Everest Base Camp Packing List.

-No matter what your spend size there are options available.
+No matter what your spend, there are good options available.
 The quality of travel hair dryers has improved markedly so it is now possible to get a good powerful travel hair dryer at a low price.
 However, if you have more troublesome hair and travel quite often you may want to spend more to increase the functionality of your travel hair dryer.

 Best Travel Blow Dryer Brands:

-Babyliss (sorry can’t keep doing that capital B for the second B!) is a very well known and respected brand in hair care.
+Babyliss is a very well known and respected brand in hair care.
 They are also the brand of travel hair dryer that I personally use for outside of the Americas and I have been very happy with my Babyliss travel hair dryer with diffuser!

-GHD or Good Hair Day launched about 10 years ago and were quite revolutionary in terms of hair care.
+GHD or Good Hair Day launched about 10 years ago and was quite revolutionary in terms of hair care.
 In particular, they were known for amazing straighteners.
-GHD work with professional hairdressers and tend to be at the medium-high end of the market in terms of price.
+GHD works with professional hairdressers and tend to be at the medium-high end of the market in terms of price.
 However, their products are excellent in terms of quality.

-GHD also has possibly the most stylish products in this market with their classic GHD flight travel hairdryer and limited editions in colours such as gold and bronze and sleek design.
+GHD also has possibly the most stylish products in this market with its classic GHD flight travel hairdryer and limited editions in colours such as gold and bronze and sleek design.

 Parlux position themselves as the brand of hair dryer for the salon professional.
 Their products are designed for high levels of usage and consistent results and are priced accordingly.
 This Italian brand will give you a travel hair dryer that lasts and delivers.
 Surprisingly for an Italian brand, their products are not as stylish as those of GHD.